kvdmolen/DTIP/pages/whitepaper.md

 ### 4.1 Verifying Access Credentials and Delegation

-When a party presents an Access-VC—whether issued directly to them or delegated through a chain—the provider verifies the complete credential path.
+When a party presents an Access Credential—whether issued directly to them or delegated through a chain—the provider verifies the complete credential path.

-For a directly-issued Access-VC, verification is straightforward: check the issuer signature, confirm the credential is not expired or revoked, and verify the presenter controls the DID to which it was issued.
+For a directly-issued Access Credential, verification is straightforward: check the issuer signature, confirm the credential is not expired or revoked, and verify the presenter controls the DID to which it was issued.

-For delegated access, the provider walks the chain.
-Each [Delegation-VC](#glossary) references its parent credential.
+For delegated access, the provider walks the embedded chain.
+Each delegation credential references its parent.
 The provider verifies that each delegation was issued by the holder of the parent credential, that each stays within the scope of its parent (no escalation of privileges), and that no credential in the chain has been revoked.
-The chain must terminate at an Access-VC originally issued by this provider.
+The chain must terminate at an Access Credential originally issued by this provider.

 Even if the provider has never seen any of the intermediate parties, cryptographic verification proves the access is legitimate.
 The full chain also serves as an audit trail, documenting exactly how this party came to have access.

 ### 4.2 Public Credentials

-When an unknown party requests access without a valid Access-VC—perhaps seeking initial access—the provider can examine their public credentials.
+When an unknown party requests access without a valid Access Credential—perhaps seeking initial access—the provider can examine their public credentials.

 By resolving the requester's DID Document, the provider finds credentials the party has published: organizational identity from a business registry, membership in industry associations, compliance certifications, Gaia-X participation, or other attestations.
 These credentials are cryptographically signed by their issuers and can be verified without any interaction with the requester.